Last updated May 5, 2023 at 4:33 PM

 Facts about COVID-19 treatment

-- Treatments can help you to test negative sooner, and may reduce the risk of long COVID symptoms.*
+- COVID-19 medications may help you test negative sooner, and may reduce the risk of long COVID symptoms.*

-- Are over 50 years old or older –OR–
+- You are 50 years old or older –OR–

-- Are over 12 years old with conditions that increase risk.
-These include obesity, asthma, diabetes, high blood pressure, lack of physical activity, smoking, and mental health conditions such as depression.
+- You have a health condition or other factors that increase risk.
+These include obesity, asthma, diabetes, lack of physical activity, smoking, mental health conditions such as depression, being of a racial/ethnic minority, and more.
 Learn more about medical conditions that increase the risk of serious illness from COVID-19.
+Click here for more information on mental health and mood conditions.

-* Scientific evidence shows treatments reduce the risk of serious illness from COVID-19.
-The Paxlovid pill can reduce the risk of death or hospitalization from COVID-19 by up to 88%.
-Early evidence also suggests COVID-19 treatment may decrease the risk of developing long COVID symptoms, which are symptoms and medical issues that can last for weeks, months, or years after a COVID-19 infection.
+* Early evidence suggests that the COVID-19 medication Paxlovid may decrease the risk of developing long COVID symptoms.
+These symptoms can last for weeks, months, or years after a COVID-19 infection.

 When to get treatment

-- COVID-19 treatment must be taken within 5-7 days of when symptoms begin.
+COVID-19 medications must be taken within the first 5-7 days of symptoms.

 More information about COVID-19 treatment